ChildMindInstitute/mindlogger-backend/docs/external-web-clients.rst

 External Web Clients
 ====================

-You may want to build your own custom web applications using Girder.
+You may want to build your own custom web applications using girderformindlogger.
 Since Girder cleanly separates API from UI, it is straightforward to use a mounted Girder API for app authentication and data storage.
 You may additionally use Girder's JavaScript libraries and UI templates to assist in building